Apple plans new U.S. campus, to pay $38 billion in foreign cash taxes

 While Apple has announced no plans to change that practice and experts say it would be economically impractical to make iPhones in the United States, the company has begun to emphasize its U.S. economic impact, from developers who sell software on its App Store to the tens of billions of dollars per year it spends with U.S. suppliers.

-Between the spending plan, hiring 20,000, tax payments and business with U.S. based suppliers, Apple on Wednesday estimated it would spend $350 billion in the United States over the next five years.
+Between the spending plan, hiring 20,000 people, tax payments and business with U.S.-based suppliers, Apple on Wednesday estimated it would spend $350 billion in the United States over the next five years.

-Some investors said the Apple U.S. investments would give the company room to make more stock buybacks or pay dividends without criticism, and Apple shares rose 1.7 percent for the day.
+Some investors said the U.S. investments would give the company room to make more stock buybacks or pay dividends without criticism.
+Apple shares on Wednesday closed up 1.7 percent to $179.10.

 Walter Piecyk, managing director for TMT Research at BTIG Research, said he could not yet tell whether the U.S. expansion was an increase from a previous plan or meant investment abroad was being refocused in the United States.
 Reuters Breakingviews estimated that Apple could have increased U.S. headcount by 24,000 in the last five years.